FlowForwarding/dobby_rest/README.md

 - max_size - maximum number of identifiers in the result set (not implemented)
 - match_metadata - only follow links from identifiers with metadata matching these key/value pairs.
 The identifier's metadata must match all of the key/value pairs.
 - match_links - only follow links with metadata matching these key/value pairs.
 The link's metadata must match all of the key/value pairs.
-- results_filter - list of metadata keys to include in the metadata in the results.
-If not given or "all" (instead of a list), then all of the metadata is included. (not implemented)
 - match_terminal - stop the search when the identifer has metadata matching these key/value pairs.
 The identifier's metadata mush match all of the key/value pairs.
 The identifier and link is included in the result.
+- For match_metadata, match_links, and match_terminal the value of the key/value match pair may be a single element or a list.
+If the value is a single element then a match occurs when the metadata value in dobby matches the single element.
+If the value in the key/value match pair is a list then a match occurs when the metadata avlue is dobby matches one of the elements of the list.
+- results_filter - list of metadata keys to include in the metadata in the results.
+If not given or "all" (instead of a list), then all of the metadata is included. (not implemented)
 - result is a list of identifiers and links.

 ###Example 7 - search response JSON